TCO46/TheNeovim/main.md

 const user: User = new UserAccount("Murphy", 1);
 ```
 I have this example Typescipt code and I want to change `"Murphy"` into something else.
-The most simple way to this is use `G` to go the last line then `fM` to move into the string and `ve` to select the string, next press `d` to delete then `i` to change whatever you want.
+The most simple way to this is use `G` to go the last line then `fM` to move into the string and press `de` to delete the current word, next edit it to something ese.

 ![Demo GIF](./assets/demo.gif)